xintin/rocm-libraries/projects/hipfft/docs/reference/hipfftw-api-usage.rst

 .. note::
   - hipFFTW does not support split complex formats, real-to-real transforms, nor distributed transforms;
   - hipFFTW does not support transforms of more than 3 dimensions, that is, ``rank > 3`` is not supported;
-  - hipFFTW does not support transforms of more than 1 batch dimension, that is, ``batch_rank > 1`` is not supported.
+  - hipFFTW does not support transforms of more than 1 batch dimension, that is, ``howmany_rank > 1`` is not supported.

 .. _hipfftw-basic-plan-creation: